tmartin-osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Views.md

 the property.

 The table below shows the SdsStreamViewMapProperty fields.
-The SdsStreamViewMap cannot be written; it can only be retrieved from SDS, so required and optional have no meaning.
+The SdsStreamViewMap cannot be written; it can only be retrieved from the SDS, so required and optional have no meaning.

 | Property     | Data Type        | Description |
 |--------------|-------------|---------|